Search

 Article

-A contractor holds an internal monthly meeting on a construction project that is in delay and over budget.
+A Contractor holds an internal monthly meeting on a construction project that is in delay and over budget.
 Someone remarks, “Let’s get an extension of time, and then we can recover all our time-related costs”, swiftly followed with an enthusiastic reply, “Sounds like a plan.
 We can adopt our tender rates for preliminaries items and multiply the rates by the period of over-run”.

 If this scenario sounds all too familiar, then for some, I daresay the alarm bells have already started ringing.
-Despite there being a wealth of information generally available on this subject, too often prolongation cost claims are incorrectly calculated and submitted on the flawed basis set out above.
+Despite there being a wealth of information generally available on this subject, all too often prolongation claims are incorrectly calculated and submitted on the flawed basis set out above.
 It should therefore come as no surprise that prolongation cost claims formulated in this manner are frequently rejected by the recipient.

 It would be impossible to provide all the answers to such hypothetical questions.
 Each case (or claim) will turn on the facts and has to be assessed on its individual merits, the evidence, the complexity and circumstances surrounding the events and, of course, in accordance with the contract and applicable governing law.
 Needless to say, in the case of a claim arising from breach of contract, the burden of proof rests with the claimant to demonstrate the cause, the effect and its entitlement.
 Remember that those who assert must prove!